MONROE-PROJECT/Experiments/experiments/rmbt/readme.md

   "cnf_ul_wait_time_s": 20,             # time to wait for uplink measurement to finish after nominal time "cnf_timeout_s": 30,                  # TCP timeout
   "cnf_tcp_info_sample_rate_us": 10000, # = 10ms; how often to collect tcp_info
-}
+  "multi_config_randomize": False,      # Randomize the muliple runs by "multi_config", has no effect without "multi_config" (see below)
+  "tar_additional_results": True        # tar the flows, stats and traceroute output }
 ```

 Other supported settings are:
 ```
 {
-  # Set "multi_config" to do multiple runs on every interface.
+  # Set "multi_config" to do multiple runs with varying configuration
+  # on every interface.
   # All elements of each sublist are combined with the elements of every other
   # sublist.
+The resulting configurations are then combined with the main
+  # configuration and add or override the entries of the main config.
+  # The traceroute is only done once per server/interface combination.
-The following example does 12 runs on every interface.
+  # The following example does 12 runs on every interface.
   # It does 1,3,4,5,7,9 number of flows against server A and B:
   "multi_config": [
     [